How to Safely Access the Internet in the UK and Turkey

 Turkey has experienced multiple forms of censorship since President Recep Tayyip Erdogan took office.
 The president has already imposed restrictions on that country’s mainstream media, part of a program that began in 2016 when a coup against him failed.
 150 media outlets were closed after the coup and hundreds of journalists arrested.
 A new law in Turkey gives the government group Radio and Television Supreme Court the power to halt live-streaming and fine companies over content.
 Any online news outlet must also now apply for a license to broadcast in Turkey.
 Turkish regulator BTK removes content and blocked websites, such as Wikipedia, that the government does not approve of.

 One of the simplest ways to combat censorship and filtering is using a web-based proxy.
 These websites allow you to enter a site’s address and be rerouted to a server in another country.
-Out of the reach of your home country’s ban on certain websites, you can visit them freely.
 Both UK and Turkey have taken measures to block proxy services as well, but there are always new ones cropping up, some with names that don’t automatically give them away as being proxy sites.

 A concern on using proxy sites is that there is no security involved, meaning anyone can spy on your connection and the proxy itself will have a complete record of where you went, what you uploaded, what you requested, and what you downloaded.